lune-climate/lune-shipping-csv-tool/README.md

 To install this utility and start using it, first perform the following steps:

+### Installing from NPM (AKA "I just want to use the application")

 1. Install Node if you don't have it already: https://nodejs.org/en/
 2. Install lune-shipping-csv-tool globally via running command `npm install -g lune-shipping-csv-tool` in a command-line interpreter
 (typically Terminal on OSX or Command Prompt on Windows)
 3. If the installation was successfully you should be able to run `lune-csv-calculator` in the command-line interpreter although this will result in an error `Please set the API_KEY environment variable`

+### Running the development version (AKA "I want to see how it works or make some changes")

+1. Clone this repository
+2. Install Node if you don't have it already
+3. Install a package manager if you don't have it already
+4. Install all dependencies via  `npm install` or `yarn` depending on your package manager of choice
+5. Run the utility via `npm run start` or `yarn start` depending on your package manager of choice

 ## How to use